k3jph/k3jph.github.io/_posts/2023/2023-02-01-cincinnati-style-chili.md

 The youngest kids play five half-hour matches over five or six hours.
 Since the kids only play for about half that time, they spend a lot of it running around.
-A bunch play chess against each for practice.
+A bunch play chess against each other for practice.
 Others hit the basketball courts.
 Some grab a snack.
 Regardless of what type of parent you are, you've self-segregated by school.
 Even among the chess parents, the class differences are